bromaniac/smolest/README.md

 docker run --rm -it -v .:/mnt alpine sh

-All deps needed are in the alpine.sh script so run that:
+All deps needed are in the alpine.sh script, so run that:

 $ sh alpine.sh